inf112-v21/Unsinkable-II/README.md

 ### Debugging
 In RoboRallyApp enable debugging by setting public static final boolean DEBUG = false; => public static final boolean DEBUG = true;
 Debugging can be customized by changing values in Debugging.java

+###Implemented features
+- Game board is visible.
+- Pieces shown for all players.
+- Pieces can be moved.
+- Pieces can visit flags.
+- Multiple of machines can play at the same time.
+- Cards can be dealt to players.
+- Player can choose 5 of 9 cards.
+- Pieces move from chosen cards.
+- Lasers for Robots and walls, but no damage.
+- Walls that stops robots and lasers.
+- Gears that rotate a robot.
+- Power down button.